 Manage GCP Container Analysis Note IAM Bindings

-The gcp:containeranalysis/noteIamBinding:NoteIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Container Analysis notes.
-This guide focuses on two capabilities: authoritative role assignment to multiple members and non-authoritative single-member additions.
+The gcp:containeranalysis/noteIamBinding:NoteIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Container Analysis notes, controlling which identities can access vulnerability and compliance metadata.
+This guide focuses on two capabilities: authoritative role binding with NoteIamBinding and non-authoritative member addition with NoteIamMember.

-This resource controls access to existing Container Analysis notes rather than creating them.
+These resources reference existing Container Analysis notes and require the Container Analysis API enabled in your project.
 The examples are intentionally small.
-Combine them with your own note resources and identity management.
+Combine them with your own note resources and identity management strategy.

 import * as pulumi from "@pulumi/pulumi";